upros/tls-pok/draft-ietf-emu-bootstrapped-tls.md

 ## External PSK Derivation

-The {{RFC9258}} EPSK MUST be erived from the BSK public key before using the PSK importer interface defined in {{RFC9258}}.
+The {{RFC9258}} EPSK MUST be derived from the BSK public key before using the PSK importer interface defined in {{RFC9258}}.
 An {{RFC9258}} EPSK is made up of the tuple of (Base Key, External Identity, Hash).
 The EPSK is derived from the BSK public key using {{!RFC5869}} with the hash algorithm from the ciphersuite:

 ~~~
 epsk   = HKDF-Expand(HKDF-Extract(<>, bskey),